 Caitlyn Burt is an award-winning lyricist and librettist who, along with Amir Shoenfeld, has recently been named the first Cameron Mackintosh resident writing team, and will be based at Theatr Clwyd throughout 2022.
 The pair recently presented their new musical ‘Otto Weidt’s Brush and Broom Workshop for the Blind’ at the UK’s biggest showcase for new musical theatre, BEAM 2023 with an extended slot.
 Their song, ‘Looking at the Moon’ won the Song for our Time contest, selected from over 260 entries by Tony Award-winner, Jason Robert Brown.
 The song was recorded by Hadley Fraser and produced by Danielle Tarento and Paul Wilkins.
-Caitlyn has recently been chosen for the Hosking Houses Trust writers’ residency and bursary for 2021, and received a Judges Lyrebird Award for her original songs in the play Twenty-Twelve.
+Caitlyn was chosen for the Hosking Houses Trust writers’ residency and bursary for 2021, and received a Judges Lyrebird Award for her original songs in the play Twenty-Twelve.

 Caitlyn’s mini-musical, Sheila the Tiny Turtle, will feature in the first season of Bite-Sized Broadway: A mini musical podcast by IndieWorks Theatre (NY), airing early 2021.
 She was commissioned to write children’s dance tour, Lucy’s Search for Starz (2019), and Shoenfeld and Burt were commissioned to write 48 songs for the International Dance Technique Clubhouse programme (2021).

 Caitlyn’s work has been featured in new musical showcase SIGNAL (curated by award-winning theatre director and producer, Adam Lenson), Elaine Paige on Sunday BBC Radio 2, and on Australian new musical podcast, From Inspiration to Stage.

 Caitlyn has taught and directed at APO Arts Academy, and between 2013-2016 was the Director of Performing Miracles in Melbourne.
 She is a member of BML (Book, Music & Lyrics), the UK’s leading workshop for musical theatre creators, and her work can be found on New UK Musicals.